SAIKIRANN226/AWS_DevOps_Notes/Terraform/Session-26.md

 1. command line ---> terraform plan -var="instance_type=t3.small"
 2. -var-file ---> terraform plan -var-file="saikiran.tfvars"
 3. terraform.tfvars
-4. ENV variables.
+4. Environment variable.

-### Conditions - VS
+### Conditions in terraform
-Go through the conditions example in VS. We have one line condition also that is the below one Expression ? "this will run if true" : "this will run if false" ---> Terraform will follow this only.
+Go through the conditions example in VS. We have one line condition also.
+Terraform will follow this only.
+Expression ? "this will run if true" : "this will run if false"

 ### Loops are two types
 1. Count based loop --> To iterate list